List of NHL rivalries: Colorado Avalanche vs. Detroit Red Wings (1995–2003)

-As of the end of the 2024–25 season, Detroit leads the regular season record, 47–32–1–10, while both teams are tied in the playoff record, 17–17.
+As of the end of the 2025–26 season, Detroit leads the regular season record, 48–33–1–10, while both teams are tied in the playoff record, 17–17.

 Detroit Red Wings vs. St. Louis Blues (1981–2013)

 The rivalry began when the Red Wings switched divisions for the 1981–82 season and developed in the late 1980s when they had intense division battles.
 In 1988, the Red Wings defeated the Blues in five games in the Norris division final.
 The rivalry really heated up in the 1990s.
 In 1991, the Blues defeated the Red Wings in seven games in the Norris division semifinals after overcoming a 3–1 series deficit.
 They met up in the playoffs three straight times between 1996 and 1998; the Red Wings won all three series.
 However, the Blues almost defeated the Red Wings in 1996.
-They held a 3–2 advantage and it looked like the Blues would upset the Wings in game six, but the Wings won the last two games including a double overtime victory in game seven.
+They held a 3–2 advantage and it looked like the Blues would upset the Wings in game 6, but the Wings won the last two games including a double overtime victory in game 7.
 This was also part of the 1997 and 1998 Stanley Cup runs.
 When the Divisions realigned in 1998, this was the most intense rivalry in the Central division as they had many division battles until the 2003–04 season.
 They met during the playoffs in 2002 in the conference semifinals.
 The Red Wings defeated the Blues in five games en route to their 2002 Stanley Cup run.
 The rivalry died down in the post-lockout era as the Blues entered a slump, only reviving as the teams fought for the Central Division title in the 2011–12 season.
 The Red Wings' move to the Eastern Conference in 2013 ended the rivalry for good.

+As of the end of the 2025–26 season, St. Louis leads the regular season record, 129–119–37–11, while Detroit leads the playoff record, 24–16.